RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 /*
  * A `PannerNode` applies a panning effect,
- * which can be used to 'move' the audio towards one side of a stereo output.
+ * which can be used to 'move' the audio towards one side of stereo output.
  */
 const pannerNode = new PannerNode(audioCtx, {
     positionX: 1, // Default is '0', we want the audio to be moved to the right side.